CONDUCT OF ELECTIONS

 Designating the Vote By Mail Manual

-The Secretary of State designates the Vote By Mail Manual and associated forms, as the procedures for conducting all vote by mail elections.
-All vote by mail elections shall be conducted following the requirements of ORS Chapter 254 and the Vote By Mail Manual.
+The Secretary of State designates the Vote by Mail Manual and associated forms, as the procedures for conducting all vote by mail elections.
+All vote by mail elections shall be conducted following the requirements of ORS Chapters 246 through 260 and the Vote By Mail Manual.

 Stats.
 Implemented: ORS 247 & 254